 Both games of chance and games of skill have a host of benefits for brands, and which option is taken will largely depend on the promotion strategy, as well as budget and timings.

-To summarise, the main differences between games of chance and games of skill are as follows:
+To summarise, the main differences between games of chance vs games of skill are as follows:

 Download the ebook